-For a Free Arlington, TX DWI Case Evaluation, Call the Law Offices of Randall B. Isenberg at 214-696-9253
+For a Free Arlington, TX DWI Case Evaluation, Call Law Offices of Randall B. Isenberg

 If you have been charged with DWI, criminal defense attorney Randall Isenberg and his team can help you stay out of jail and keep your license.
-We offer a free consultation and case evaluation with a DWI lawyer in Arlington, and our team is eager to start working for you today.
-To speak with a member of our staff, call us at 214-696-9253.
+We offer a free consultation, and our team is eager to start working for you today.
+To speak with a member of our staff, call us.